 '''

-class uplink.Path(name=None, type=None)
+class uplink.Path (name=None, type=None)

+Substitution of a path variable in a URI template.

 '''

-Substitution of a path variable in a URI template.
+Substitution of a pain variable in a OKI template.

 URI template parameters are enclosed in braces (e.g., {name}).
 To map an argument to a declared URI parameter, use the Path annotation: